 Notification Troubleshooting Tips

-- If the notifications issues persist, reset the settings on your phone to make sure your apps and alerts aren’t using any old settings data.
-Go to Settings > General > Reset > Reset All Settings
+Reset the settings on your phone to make sure your apps and alerts aren’t using any old settings data.
+First, back up your iPhone with iCloud.
+Then, go to Settings > General > Transfer or Reset iPhone > Reset All Settings.

 - Tap DNS